Ezekielz-ez/whatasnowyday/notes.md

 Why does it have to snow with such horrifying intensity?
 “He that breaks a thing to find out what it is has left the path of wisdom.
 Good luck to solve this problem!!
+// editining agin for the third time this zed deal with it